muadib1311/rtmcmd/README.md

-# toodlcmd
+# rtmcmd
-A ommand line interface to toodledo.
+A ommand line interface to remember teh.
 It is currently in development.